Transition to College Life

 If you are an incoming first-year student, our peer mentor program allows you to sign up to receive a mentor.
 Mentors are upperclass students who go through a mentorship training, or staff or faculty.
 If you opt into this program, you receive assistance in navigating your first year of college, connections to other offices and people who can support you, and general information about being a student at UNE.

 The FYE Living Learning Communities (LLC) provide an introductory leadership experience within the context of a residential setting.
 You will have the opportunity to move to campus one day early to participate in an off-campus retreat to develop a sense of community with other LLC members.
 You also take one or more linked courses together throughout the year.

 First Year Experts

-First Year Experts who are upperclass students supervised by the FYE coordinator who assist in the planning and development of FYE programs/initiatives.
+First-Year Experts are upper-class students supervised by the FYE coordinator who assist in the planning and development of FYE programs/initiatives.